Seven charities who have run hackathons

 Find out more about the day on Macmillan’s blog Think.Grow.Create and in CharityComms article Hack to the future: inspiring digital innovation at Macmillan.

-Parkinson’s UK didn’t run their own hackathon but had the opportunity to attend a charity Idea Generator event at Microsoft where the winning idea would win their support with a 2 day hackathon.
+Parkinson’s UK didn’t run their own hackathon but had the opportunity to attend a charity Idea Generator event at Microsoft where the winning idea would win their support with a two-day hackathon.

 Following the idea generator, they then spent two days at the Microsoft offices in Reading working on building a proof of concept and focusing on one of the more technically complex elements of their idea to make the most of the extensive expertise they had on offer from Microsoft.
 They also had the support of their digital agency partner, Manifesto, during the Hackathon who sent a developer to help them integrate their idea with data and a new tool that they were building with them.